olir/Frankenstein/README.md

 Free Video Converter for Virtual Reality and 3D based on ffmpeg and OpenCV for Java.
 An open source platform for OpenCV-based video filters.

 Frankenstein VR can e.g. be used to convert anaglyph or side-by-side 3D videos for VR display.
+The output can be perfectly viewed in 3D with video players like [LittlStar](http://littlstar.info).
+It appears there on a virtual 160-inch curved 3D display.

 [![Build Status](https://travis-ci.org/olir/Frankenstein.png)](https://travis-ci.org/olir/Frankenstein/builds) [![Dependency Status](https://www.versioneye.com/user/projects/594a6802368b0800421af505/badge.svg?style=flat-square)](https://www.versioneye.com/user/projects/594a6802368b0800421af505)